thoughtbot/bourbon/readme.md

       @include button(shiny, #ff0000);
     }

+###Color-fallback

+The color-fallback add-on supports generating multiple properties per color for backwards-compatibility, allowing you to use, e.g., `rgba` or `hsla` colors without having to manually provide `rgb` or hex color fallbacks for older browsers.

+The add-on takes two arguments; the name of the property to generate and the color to use.
+For example:

+    @include color-fallback(background-color, hsla(0, 0%, 15%, 1));

+Would result in:

+    background-color: #262626;
+    background-color: rgb(38, 38, 38);
+    background-color: rgba(38, 38, 38, 1.000000);
+    background-color: hsl(0, 0%, 15%);
+    background-color: hsla(0, 0%, 15%, 1.000000);

 ###Timing functions
 These CSS cubic-bezier timing functions are variables that can be used with CSS3 animations.
 The provided timing functions are the same as the jQuery UI demo: [easing functions](http://jqueryui.com/demos/effect/easing.html).